Human–computer chess matches: Chess x.x (1968–1978)

 In 1968, Northwestern University students Larry Atkin, David Slate and Keith Gorlen began work on Chess (Northwestern University).

 On 14 April 1970 an exhibition game was played against Australian Champion Fred Flatow, the program running on a Control Data Corporation 6600 model.
 Flatow won easily.

 On 25 July 1976, Chess 4.5 scored 5–0 in the Class B (1600–1799) section of the 4th Paul Masson chess tournament in Saratoga, California.
 This was the first time a computer won a human tournament.
 Chess 4.5 was rated 1722.
-Chess 4.5 running on a Control Data Corporation CDC Cyber 175 supercomputer (2.1 megaflops) looked at less than 1500 positions per second.
+Chess 4.5 running on a Control Data Corporation CDC Cyber 175 supercomputer (2.1 megaflops) looked at fewer than 1500 positions per second.

 On 20 February 1977, Chess 4.5 won the 84th Minnesota Open Championship with 5 wins and 1 loss.
 It defeated expert Charles Fenner rated 2016.

 On 30 April 1978, Chess 4.6 scored 5–0 at the Twin Cities Open in Minneapolis.
 Chess 4.6 was rated 2040.
 International Master Edward Lasker stated that year, "My contention that computers cannot play like a master, I retract.
 They play absolutely alarmingly.
 I know, because I have lost games to 4.7."